pszufe/MIT_18.S097_Introduction-to-Julia-for-Data-Science/Day-1a_Your-first-steps-with-Julia/README.md

 5. During the workshop will be mostly working with Julia within Jupyter notebook (this can be also used instead of VS Code)

-    To run Julia inside a Jupyter notebook start the Julia console and run the two following commands:
+    To run Julia inside a Jupyter notebook start the Julia console (this assumes that the console is run in the main folder of this repository) and run the two following commands:
     ```
+    using Pkg
+    Pkg.activate(".")
     using IJulia
-    notebook(dir=pwd())
+    notebook(dir=".")
     ```
     After running the above commands a new web browser tab should open with Jupyter Notebook.